dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 You can use keyword search to highlight results that are filtered by the selector search.
 For example, if you don't have a resource called `customers`, then `resource_type:metric customers` returns all the metrics in your project and highlights those that are related to the term `customers` in the name, in a column, tagged as customers, and so on.

-When searching in this way, think of selectors as filters that you can use to narrow the search and keywords as a way to find matches from those filtered results.
+When searching in this way, the selectors behave as filters that you can use to narrow the search and keywords as a way to find matches within those filtered results.

 <LoomVideo id='7ff433c392dd48d68311e17ce2adc57f' />